sandole/nextjs-blog/data/authors/default.md

 **What is here?**

 As the title suggests, I have implemented a personal blog using NextJS, some React and TailwindCSS.
+I chose NextJS for the fastest server side rendering and easy template accesses and TailwindCSS for beautiful pre-made components that I felt was easy to imbed into this blog.
 In this blog, I will write about my journey as a software engineer both professionally and personally.
 Feel free to reach out via the means available for any advice or job related questions!